Kerry Blue Terrier

 Training Milestones for Kerry Blue Terrier

-Successful training for Kerry Blue Terrier respects this breed's good (can be stubborn) trainability profile and natural alert tendencies.
+Building reliable training outcomes in a Kerry Blue Terrier starts with aligning the method to the breed's specific learning preferences and natural alert tendencies.
 Weeks one through four: focus on establishing trust and learning your Kerry Blue Terrier's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Kerry Blue Terrier owners should expect the training journey to require patience given this breed's good (can be stubborn) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources